Vashar20/vshariati.com/content/authors/admin/_index.md

 ---

 ## About
-Dr. Vahid Shariati is a bioinformatician with extensive expertise in genomics research across human, plants, and microorganisms.
-Over 12 years at Iran’s National Institute of Genetic Engineering and Biotechnology (NIGEB), he has led population genome diversity studies, pan-genome, transcriptome, and meta-analysis projects in human, plants, and bacteria species.
-Recently, his focus pivots to human cancer research, employing AI, meta-nalysis, and multi-omics integration to identify cancer development and progression mechanisms, biomarkers, and develop predictive models.
-Moreover, his experience as a full-stack developer enables him to design scalable pipelines, databases, and tools for NGS and genomics data.
+Dr. Vahid Shariati is a bioinformatician with extensive expertise in genomics research across several species.
+Over 10 years at Iran’s National Institute of Genetic Engineering and Biotechnology (NIGEB), he has led whole genome, pan-genome, transcriptome, and meta-analysis projects in human, plants, and bacteria species.
+Recently, his focus pivots to human cancer research, employing meta-nalysis, artificial intelligence (AI), and multi-omics integration to identify cancer development and progression mechanisms, biomarkers, and develop predictive models.
+Moreover, his experience as a full-stack developer enables him to design scalable pipelines, databases, and tools for next-generation sequencing (NGS) and genomics data.